Humboldt County, California: Seismic activity

 Historically, Humboldt County and the entire far north coast of California have had many earthquakes over 6.0 magnitude.
 The Mendocino fracture zone is in the area.

 The 1992 Cape Mendocino earthquakes were a series of three major earthquakes that occurred off the coast of Cape Mendocino, California on April 25 and 26, 1992, the largest being a 7.2.
 Ninety-five people were injured and property in the county sustained considerable damage.

 In 2010, a 6.5 magnitude earthquake struck offshore, 33 mi west of Eureka, resulting in only minor injuries and some structural damage to houses and utilities, and no fatalities reported.

-In 2022, a 6.4 magnitude earthquake centered approximately 10 mi from Ferndale caused damage, especially in Rio Dell.
+On December 20, 2021, a 6.2 earthquake centered off the coast of Cape Mendocino caused minor damage around the county.
+Exactly one year later on December 20, 2022, a 6.4 magnitude earthquake centered approximately 10 mi from Ferndale caused greater damage, especially in Rio Dell, as well as two fatalities.

 The 2024 Cape Mendocino earthquake was a M_{ww} 7.0 earthquake with an epicenter off the coast of Humboldt County.

 The town of Arcata is built on top of an accretionary wedge.
 This was formed by the subduction of the Gorda plate under the North American plate.